ToxicSamurai/aimTrainerTracer/README.md

 # aimTrainerTracer
 An alternate to my other aim trainer where you must follow the target with your mouse.
-Created the framework on my phone while at dinner with my cousin.
+Created the framework on my phone while at a family dinner.

 Easy is slow
 Medium is faster